njohnso6/nia_snakemake_class/04_scalability/A.md

 ```

 This is greatly reduces the work needed to scale jobs on Biowulf.
 The profile contains:
-- Resource tags you can use in your rules to specify resource requirements
+- Resource tags you can use in your rules to specify resource requirements (mem, lscratch, threads, partition, etc.)
 - Automatic assignment of the tmpdir (useful if you request /lscratch space)
 - Settings to aid in job canceling
 - Restrictions on job submission numbers so you don't go too crazy and overwhelm the system